Join me as I set up my January Bullet Journal Layout!

 This is how it turned out! a simple and easy cover setup!

 2. January bullet journal monthly spread

-I haven’t started January with a new bullet journal notebook because my notebook has plenty of pages left for this month so I skipped the future log, the key and the year at a glance pages but if you are starting out with a new journal I definitely recommend you to add those pages.
+I haven’t started January with a new bullet journal notebook because my notebook has plenty of pages left for this month so I skipped the future log, the key, and the year at a glance page but if you are starting out with a new journal I definitely recommend you to add those pages.